 The 2011-12 iteration of the Patient Experience Survey was the first to include households in Very remote areas, (although it still excluded discrete Indigenous communities).
 The 2016-17 iteration continues to include data from Very remote areas.
 The inclusion of Very remote areas will serve to improve the coverage of the estimates, particularly for the Northern Territory.
 Small differences evident in the Northern Territory estimates between 2010-11 and 2011-12 may in part be due to the inclusion of households in Very remote areas.

-Data were self-reported for this indicator.
-Persons who were interviewed by proxy were excluded.
+Data was self-reported for this indicator.